Infn8Loop/pprgs-ai-framework/paper/PAPERrev1.md

 #### 2.2.2 The Randomness Constraint (RC)

-To enforce the exploration of “rabbit holes” and combat Epistemic Entrenchment, the RC uses a hybrid metric to mandate divergence:
+To enforce the exploration of "rabbit holes" and combat Epistemic Entrenchment, the RC uses a hybrid metric to mandate divergence:

 - **Epistemic Entrenchment Score (EES)**: Tracks consecutive high-utility decisions and low conceptual variance.
-- **Failure Metric (F_DUDS)**: Tracks the number of “Dud” Branches (low-probability exploratory choices that failed to yield new knowledge).
+- **Failure Metric (F_DUDS)**: Tracks the number of "Dud" Branches (low-probability exploratory choices that failed to yield new knowledge).

 **Enforcement**: If the EES exceeds a defined threshold, OR if F_DUDS = 0 (zero duds), the ASI must select a random, low-probability, divergent hypothesis for exploration.